-Kernel density estimation for continuous data
+3.3.1 Kernel density estimation for continuous data

-Estimation of the relative density can be implemented by applying a univariate density estimator to the relative ranks (preferably as defined in equation 45).
+Estimation of the relative density function can be implemented by applying a univariate density estimator to the relative ranks (preferably as defined in equation 43).
 Compared to a standard density estimation problem, there are two specific complications that should to be taken into account.
 First, the support of the relative density is bounded at 0 and 1.
-Standard density estimators, however, are designed such that they smoothly approach zero outside the support of the observed data, which leads to an underestimation of the density at the boundaries.
+Standard density estimators, however, are designed such that they smoothly approach 0 outside the support of the observed data, which leads to an underestimation of the density at the boundaries.
 Second, automatic bandwidth selection should be adapted to take account of the specific nature of relative data.